 Price trends for items that more directly affect property/casualty (P/C) insurance claims do not necessarily follow broad-based price indexes.
-Prices for items such as intensive healthcare affect claims under third-party coverages such as workers comp and bodily injury liability lines, as well as first-party coverages like PIP and med pay and, obviously, medical expense insurance.
-For many years these prices far outpaced both headline inflation and the overall price index for medical care.
-In 2013 for a few months this appeared to change, but the slowdowns (or drops) reversed course, and these prices are again rising significantly faster than the overall CPI.
-On a year-over-year basis, in December 2014 prices for inpatient hospital care rose by 5.5 percent.
-Slightly more favorable changes characterize seasonally adjusted prices for outpatient hospital services, which rose by 4.5 percent in December 2014 over December 2013.
-Price changes for prescription drugs were low but have been rising lately.
-The latest year-over-year rise for prescription drug prices was 6.4 percent (virtually all of that in the last eight months).
+Prices for items such as intensive healthcare affect claims under third-party coverages such as workers comp and bodily injury liability, as well as first-party coverages like PIP and med pay and, obviously, medical expense insurance.
+For many years these price increases have far outpaced both headline inflation and the overall price index for medical care.
+This pattern continued in 2015, although the gap was smaller.
+Seasonally adjusted on a year-over-year basis, in December 2015 prices for inpatient hospital care rose by 4.2 percent.
+Seasonally-adjusted prices for outpatient hospital services rose by 3.4 percent in December 2015 over December 2014.
+Price changes for prescription drugs have been trending lower all year; in December 2015 prices for prescription drugs rose by 2.4 percent over December 2014.
+The year-over-year prescription drug price change hasn’t been this low since early 2014.

-Price increases relating to auto insurance claims have been quite moderate recently.
-Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, rose by 0.4 percent in December 2014 vs. November 2014, but fell by 0.7 percent compared with December 2013.
-These prices had fallen in every single month since December 2012 and, despite the one-month rise, are still lower than in June 2011.
-Prices for motor vehicle repair rose by 2.0 percent for the 12 months ended December 2014; prices for motor vehicle body work rose by 2.1 percent year-over-year (not seasonally adjusted).
-The BLS survey of consumer prices for motor vehicle insurance in December 2014 rose by 4.7 percent year-over-year.
-Of course, many factors other than prices for auto repair—such as the continuing drop in insurers’ investment income, and continuing faster growth in the prices for intensive medical care, as noted above—likely are affecting these increases.
+Price increases relating to auto insurance property claims have been quite moderate recently.
+Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, fell by 0.3 percent in December 2015 vs. December 2014.
+These prices fell in most months since August 2012 (although they have risen in three of the last four months), and are now about even with prices in June 2011.
+Prices for motor vehicle repair rose by 2.4 percent for the 12 months ended December 2015; prices for motor vehicle body work rose by 1.5 percent year-over-year (not seasonally adjusted).
+The BLS survey of consumer prices for motor vehicle insurance in December 2015 rose by 5.7 percent year-over-year; this is partly attributable to a 1.1 percent increase in November over October 2015—the largest one-month increase since July 2013 and only the second time since April 2003 that we’ve seen an increase of that size.
+In the next two months the year-over-year increase in the price of auto insurance is likely to be slightly smaller, because the January and February 2015 monthly increases (0.6 percent and 0.9 percent, respectively) will drop off.
+Of course, many factors other than prices for auto parts and repair—such as the continuing drop in insurers’ investment income, and continuing above-CPI growth in the prices for intensive medical care, as noted above—likely are affecting these insurance price increases.

 Please click on the file name below to view the article in PDF format.
 You will need Adobe Acrobat Reader to view the file.